-Council members paid particular attention to the progress made in the work of the Colombian Comprehensive System for Truth, Justice, Reparation and Non-Repetition.
-In this regard, they welcomed the acknowledgment of responsibility by former commanders of the FARC-EP for crimes against humanity and war crimes before the Special Jurisdiction for Peace,523 and widely expressed support for the expansion of the Verification Mission's mandate to verify compliance with the Jurisdiction's sanctions measures.524 The representative of the Russian Federation was of the view that, while some progress in the Government's commitments under the Final Agreement had been made, a great deal more needed to be done.
-He added that sustainable peace and reconciliation could not be achieved without the inclusion of all actors in the process, including the National Liberation Army, and would be helped by establishing relations with the Bolivarian Republic of Venezuela.525
+Council members paid particular attention to the progress made in the work of the Comprehensive Justice, Reparation System for Truth, and Non-Repetition.
+In that regard, they welcomed the acknowledgment responsibility by former of commanders of FARC-EP for crimes against humanity and war crimes before the Special Jurisdiction for Peace521 and widely expressed support for the expansion of the mandate of the United Nations Verification Mission in Colombia to verify compliance with the sanctions measures imposed by the Special Jurisdiction.522 The representative of the Russian Federation was of the view that, while some progress in the Government's commitments under the Final Agreement had been made, a great deal more needed to be done.
+He added that sustainable peace and reconciliation could not be achieved without the inclusion of all actors in the process, including the National Liberation Army, and would be helped by establishing relations with the Bolivarian Republic of Venezuela.523